ValMobile/RealisticSurvival/README.md

 - Tough As Nails
 - Ice and Fire

-If you have any questions or suggestions, feel free to discuss it in my [Discord server](https://discord.gg/mMt3f4usqK).
+If you have any questions,
+feel free to discuss it in my [Discord server](https://discord.gg/mMt3f4usqK).

+To make suggestions, fill out the [feature request form](https://github.com/ValMobile/RealisticSurvival/issues/new/choose).

-To report bugs, open a [new issue](https://github.com/ValMobile/RealisticSurvival/issues/new).
+To report bugs, open a [new issue](https://github.com/ValMobile/RealisticSurvival/issues/new/choose).

 **Quick Navigation**
 - [💻Download Realistic Survival](https://github.com/ValMobile/RealisticSurvival#-download-realisticsurvival)